Six things you should never do when you have a credit card

 1. Miss a payment.
 Not only do you have to pay interest on credit card spending when you miss a payment, but you are also likely to incur penalties and charges.
 These, added on top of interest payments, can make your credit card suddenly very expensive.

-2. Consistently only make minimum monthly repayments.
+2. Just make the minimum monthly payment.
 Every month, you will be given the option to pay your balance off in full or to just make a small minimum monthly repayment.
 If you take the latter option, the rest of the balance will accrue interest which is added to your overall debt.
 This too can make your credit card more expensive.

 3. Use your credit card to withdraw cash.
 When you use your credit card to withdraw cash from an ATM, you are given what is called a cash advance.
 The interest on cash advances is often sky-high, and you may also have service charges to pay.

 4. Give out credit card details over email or text message.
 Few companies will ask for your credit card details via email or text message.
 To prevent credit card fraud, only ever give credit card details on authorized websites.

 5. Lend your card to someone else.
 It might seem like the nice thing to do to lend your credit card to a friend or family member in need, but this is also one of the easiest ways for your credit card to get lost or stolen.